natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

 Note - Press the button for testcases within 20 secs of compilation otherwise it will throw nullPointerException

-2) After pressing the button for test case the input file preview for that test case is shown on the interface and the corresponding visual simulation opens .
+2) After pressing the button for test case the input file preview for that test case is shown on the interface and the corresponding visual simulation opens within a few seconds.

-**Simulation** :-

-Output

-1) Tc buttons & download constructor , lambda expressions

-2) Download Button method

 **OOPs Concepts** :-

-*Classes*-

-1) Streets
-2) Intersection Schedules
-3) Priority
-4) 2 Pair classes
-5) Download
-6)

-Concepts :-

 1) Inheritance
 2) Polymorphism (Overloading , Overriding toString)